04 Feb Tourism in Catalonia

 Need to have a view of the city from up above?
 Escape on an excursion to the Catalan Pyrenees, which can also be a great winter getaway with ski resorts.

 Don’t want to do sports and just explore the local residents?
-You can see the wildlife up close at the hosted National Park of Aigüestortes y Estany de Sant Maurici.
+You can see the wildlife up close at the National Park of Aigüestortes and Estany de Sant Maurici.

 Catalonia Has It All